“Sunlight is said to be the best of disinfectants; electric light the most efficient policeman,” said Justice Louis Brandeis.

 Before moving back to my home state of Texas, I was blessed to play the flashlight role at WFTV-TV in Orlando, Florida.
 While there, many of my reports focused on areas where the government could better serve its citizens.
 I exposed that the city gave a company one million tax dollars to build a development that it never built.

-In another investigation, we showed how easy it was to buy illegal drugs right off the shelves at an an Orange County store.
+In another investigation, we showed how easy it was to buy illegal drugs right off the shelves at an Orange County store.
 After our report, the Orange County Sheriff’s Office busted the store.

 I also discovered moving a soccer stadium one block would have cost taxpayers 15 million dollars.
 Not the four million dollars the mayor originally told the public.